 Road trips are often the name of the game when it comes to the Highlands of Scotland.
-Very difficult to adequately experience without a car, there is an obvious temptation to head north and just see where the road takes you.
+Very difficult to adequately experience without a car, there’s an obvious temptation to head north and just see where the road takes you.
 There have been much worse ideas.
 The Cairngorms, the North Coast 500, Lochaber et al make for a mouthwatering collection of options.
 Trying to identify the best routes is no easy task but Glasgow to Oban is one of the most straightforward and accessible, even for first time visitors to Scotland.
 Belt up and prepare for one of the great Highland road trips!

 What makes this route so special?
 Well the fact that it incorporates fabulous Loch Lomond would be a good start.
-One of the most visually appealing spots in the country, this drive takes you along the western shore of the Loch and you will reach it within about 30 minutes of our biggest city seems almost unfair as you rapidly leave your urban frustrations behind.
+One of the most visually appealing spots in the country, this drive takes you along the well-travelled western shore of the Loch.
+The fact that this scenic masterpiece is within 30 minutes of our biggest city seems almost unfair as you rapidly leave your urban frustrations behind.
 At times running directly alongside the deep blue bonnie banks, Britain’s largest lake is yours to enjoy up close.
 A mistimed twist of the wheel as you frantically try to find your camera at the bottom of that bag on the passenger seat and into the water you shall go I assure you.
 The drive is winding but spectacular as you take in the many peaks on the Loch including Ben Lomond itself.

 By the time you arrive in Oban chances are you will be hungry.
 As you would expect there are many choices for fresh fish but I recommend Ee-Usk for fairly high-end seafood and, for something more casual, Oban Fish and Chip Shop.
 As good fortune would have it Oban Distillery is on the same street, how thoughtful!
-Take a look at the video below for the view from McCaig’s Tower that overlooks the town.
-It’s well worth the uphill walk from the centre although possibly before you’ve started on the whisky.
+An excellent choice as an introduction to whisky, Oban malts have the saltiness and perfumed appeal of the west coast – without the heavily peated notes synonomous with the likes of Islay in particular.

-The journey length for this route to Oban is a little over 2 hours, but you would be mad not to stop at several points described above for photos.
+The journey length for this direct route from Glasgow to Oban is a little over 2 hours.
+But you would be mad not to stop at several of the points described above for photos.
 Don’t rush.
 At no point in the journey is the drive hugely challenging and the roads are generally in pretty good condition.